-Once you are producing work that you're happy with, try sending it to agents - you can get names and addresses from The Writers and Artists Yearbook and The Writer's Handbook.
-You might strike lucky, but don't be disheartened if they don't reply.
-And if you do get an agent and they don't perform, don't be afraid of sacking them.
+Once you are producing work that you’re happy with, try sending it to agents - you can get names and addresses from The Writers and Artists Yearbook.
+You might strike lucky, but don’t be disheartened if they don’t reply.
+And if you do get an agent and they don’t perform, don’t be afraid of sacking them.
 That goes for book agents, too.

-Another way in is to approach independent producers, the companies which produce television programmes for ITV, BBC and the cable and satellite channels.
-Many are listed in The Writers and Artists Yearbook and The Writer's Handbook and you'll see their names at the end of shows.
+Another way in is to approach independent producers, the companies which produce television programmes for ITV, BBC and the cable, satellite and online channels.
+Many are listed in The Writers and Artists Yearbook and you’ll see their names at the end of shows.
 The best way to introduce yourself is to send a sample of your work and a covering letter.
-With any luck they'll ask you in for a chat.
+With any luck they’ll ask you in for a chat.

 The thing to remember is that as a rule independent producers don’t have money to invest in projects.
 They take projects to the various broadcasting companies and try to persuade them to part with cash.
 They might be interested in your ideas and want to work with you, but generally you have to do much of your work up front without any guarantee of payment.
 I have half a dozen television projects in which I’ve invested many hundreds of hours for no money and which will probably never see the light of day.
 It might not be fair, but that’s the way it is.